Orestistsira/auth-computer-arch-lab-ex3/README.md

 As we change L2 cache size the peak power stays almost the same, in set 6 that we change also the L1 size peak power rises.

-Set 1, 4 and 5 are close to the lowest peak power, and for set 5 we also get the optimum CPI for the most benchmarks from lab 2.
+Set 1 and 4 are close to the lowest peak power, and for set 1 we also get close to the optimum CPI for the most benchmarks from lab 2.

-So we think that set 5 **{ L2=2MB }** would be the best choice.
+So we think that set 5 **{ L2=512kB }** would be the best choice.

 **{7, 8, 9}**